SofiaEngvall/ObsidianPublic/InfoSec/Tools n Info/09 - Windows Exploration/- start here (windows).md

-can use iron copr to test win stuff
+can use iron corp to test win stuff